eddiesTime/sme_app/raw_documentation.md

 }
 ```

-_Code snippet 07: Example how Theme can be accessed._
+_Code snippet 07: Example how Theme can be accessed_

-With this part the section about types of widgets in Flutter is finished.
-The next section will cover what state in Flutter is.

 ## What is State?